rsyslog/rsyslog/source/historical/stunnel.rst

 /etc/syslog.conf to /etc/rsyslog.conf and you probably have what you want.
 The really important thing in rsyslogd configuration is that you must make it listen to tcp port 61514 (remember: this is where stunnel send the messages to).
-Thankfully, this is easy to achive: just add "-t 61514" to the rsyslogd startup options in your system startup script.
+Thankfully, this is easy to achieve: just add "-t 61514" to the rsyslogd startup options in your system startup script.
 After done so, start (or restart) rsyslogd.